thebadaruddinshaikh/my-neat-code/Trees/README.md

 If you can answer these questions , you can solve any recrusive tree problem without much effort.
 Question

+## Top Down

+In this type of recursion the parent passes information about the tree above with the information about itself to both the children.
+The final answer is prepared/saved at the leaf nodes.
+The information is passed down as argument to the children.

+Questions to as here are very straight forward.

+1. What do the children need to know about the parent.
+2. Where and how will the result computed at the leaves be stored?
+   - Passing a reference to an answer array that the leaf woudl just append the results thats being passed down.
+   - Returning the result back to the caller.
+TODO: Does this make sense?
+Maybe dont do it when you problem ends up making you return arrays?

 ## Binary Search Trees